 And with more time on their hands, marketing can focus on sourcing and nurturing the right leads, and sales can concentrate on closing deals.
-This article will cover all of the ways that marketing automation can help accelerate your pipeline, including:
+This article will cover all of the ways that marketing automation can help accelerate your sales pipeline, including:

 - How an efficient lead management process can improve sales and marketing alignment, positively impacting the pace of your sales cycle.

 - How you can continue to build relationships throughout the length of your sales cycle with lead nurturing and automated follow-up.

 - How you can diagnose the health of your sales funnel with vastly improved reporting and analytics.

 - A look at how you can bring in and retain the types of customers you want with marketing automation.

 Blended lead scoring and grading ensure that only the most qualified leads get passed on to sales (a lead score measures the amount of interest that a prospect has shown in your company while a lead grade determines how good of a fit they are for your product or service).
 Using both a score and a grade helps marketing and sales teams find common ground when it comes to defining a qualified lead.
 Companies throw away huge portions of their marketing budgets generating and qualifying leads that will never buy.
 If you’re operating under a tight budget, like many marketers, putting your dollars where they can make the most impact is essential to business success.